sinfloodmusic/ableton-gobo/README.md

 * Note that you don't need to do this on your Ableton machine if you aren't comfortable.
 You can build the Angular app on any machine and then just copy the contents to the machine where GoBo is residing.
 * Download and install `nodejs` [here](https://nodejs.org/en/download/)
-* Open a fresh shell and install the Angular 2 cli ...`npm install -g @angular/cli`
+* Open a fresh shell and install the Angular 2 cli
+* * `npm install -g @angular/cli`
 * cd into the angular2-gobo folder
 * build to a distribution folder.
 This is the folder GoBo will need to have access to.
-...`ng build --env=prod --output-path=/Users/me/Downloads/ableton-gobo/angular2-gobo-dist/`
+* * `ng build --env=prod --output-path=/Users/me/Downloads/ableton-gobo/angular2-gobo-dist/`

 #### Launch the web app
 When GoBo lanuches, it will provide the URL where your clients (iPhone, iPad) can connect

-`Web client connect URL: http://myip:8100`
+`Web client connect URL: http://<your-ip-address>:8100`

-Replace 'ip' with the ip address of your machine.
+Replace `<your-ip-address>` with the ip address of the server running GoBo.
+Your web client will then hit GoBo's static folder and launch the Angular 2 Single Page App (SPA).

+### Future
+* Interface update.
+As I get some time (or if anyone would like to contribute) I'd like to come up with a slghtly nicer interface, especially one that's geared toward playing on a dark stage (Black background with yellow or red fonts)
+* WebSocket "bot".
+Although you can have your band control the show, you may want to automate the show unless there is some interruption.
+I'm thinking through a bot that connects to GoBo and knows the playlist and timing and can start the scenes so you don't have any dead space, possibly firing a sound effect clip that brings you nicely into the next song, etc.  If anyone hit the "stop" button (say there's a technical issue or you need to address the audience) the bot would disengage until it was told to resume control of the show.

+#### Todo
+* Status on song position to allow a bot to take control